Frequently Asked Questions

 Will genetic testing have an impact on my insurance?

 Genetic test results will not impact your OHIP status.
-Third party insurance companies cannot legally ask if you have had genetic testing or what the results are, however, they can inquire about your health history and family history.
+For third party insurance companies, it can vary.
+Under Bill S-201, it is a criminal offence for anyone to require a genetic test or disclose the result of a genetic test to provide a good or service.
+However, while third party insurance companies cannot ask if you have had genetic testing or what the results are, they can inquire about your health history and family history.
 Depending on your circumstance, this information may influence your ability to obtain additional insurance.

 My referral was “mainstreamed.”
 What does this mean?

-If your referral has been mainstreamed, but you prefer to speak with us before completing testing, please contact us at 613-549-6666 extension2800 to discuss options.
+If your referral has been mainstreamed, but you prefer to speak with us before completing testing, please contact us at 613-549-6666 x62800 to discuss options.

 I have received a family history questionnaire in the mail.
 What do I do with it?

-Our family history questionnaire is designed to provide our team with necessary personal and family history to best prepare for your consultation.
+Our family history questionnaire is designed to provide our team with the necessary personal and family history to best prepare for your appointment.
 Please complete the form to the best of your ability and return it to us before your appointment.
+Please include all of the requested information (gender, age, etc.) for all family members regardless of the status of their health.
+For example, if you are seeing us because of a personal or family history of cancer, please also include relatives who have not had cancer and their current age.

-If you have family members that have a known genetic condition, please ask them if they are willing to share their test result or have a copy of the result that they are willing to provide.
+If you have family members that have a known genetic condition, please ask them if they are willing to share their test result with us.

 I have completed my family history questionnaire.
 Where do I send it to?